kingsdigitallab/sdlc-for-rse/README.md

 Documents are prefixed alphabetically in expected order of use.
 The alphabetic character is followed by a number which will denotes whether the document is 1, a template or 2, an accompanying guidance document.

 #### Document templates
-All branding and commercially sensitive information has been removed from the KDL templates.
-The layout has been desi
+All branding and commercially sensitive information has been removed from the original KDL templates.
+The layout and structure of the templates evolved over several iterations and is geared towards

+ - clari

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzY1ODQwNzksLTEwNjE3Nzk0MzksLTEzMT
-gwMDc4NTksLTIwMzk5ODA4NTNdfQ==
+eyJoaXN0b3J5IjpbMTc5Nzc2NjI0MCwtMTA2MTc3OTQzOSwtMT
+MxODAwNzg1OSwtMjAzOTk4MDg1M119
 -->